s-ccs/LSLAutoBIDS/docs/developers_documentation.md

 #### 1. Dataverse and Project Root Configuration (`gen_dv_config.py`)

 This module generates a global configuration file for Dataverse and project root directories.
 This is a one-time setup per system.
 This file is stored in `~/.config/lslautobids/autobids_config.yaml` and contains:
-- Paths for BIDS, projects, and stimulus directories : This allows users to specify where their eeg data, stimulus data, and converted BIDS data are stored on their system.
+- Paths for BIDS, projects, and project_other directories : This allows users to specify where their eeg data, behavioral data, and converted BIDS data are stored on their system.
 This paths should be relative to the home/users directory of your system and string format.

 - Dataverse connection details: Base URL, API key, and parent dataverse name for uploading datasets.
 Base URL is the URL of the dataverse server (e.g. https://darus.uni-stuttgart.de), API key is your personal API token for authentication (found in your dataverse account settings), and parent dataverse name is the name of the dataverse under which datasets will be created (this can be found in the URL when you are in the dataverses page just after 'dataverse/').
 For example, if the URL is `https://darus.uni-stuttgart.de/dataverse/simtech_pn7_computational_cognitive_science`, then the parent dataverse name is `simtech_pn7_computational_cognitive_science`.